2FA: Two-Factor Authentication Option for WordPress

 To disable 2FA perform the next steps:

-1. Enter your WordPress Dashboard —> Profile Options
+1. Enter your WordPress Dashboard → Profile Options.

-2. Scroll down to the CleanTalk Security 2FA and press Disable Google Authenticator:
+2. Scroll down to the Security by CleanTalk 2FA and press "Disable 2FA Code application authenticator":

 Was this information helpful?